 Only water once every two days around the time when the lights come on.

 - This will halt vertical growth and after a few weeks the plants will start to show either male or female characteristics.
 Males: pollen balls.
 Females: stems and branches.

 - Don’t check on the plants in the dark periods (night time of the plants), not even for a little while.
 Just take it that if everything is ok during the day, it will be ok during the night.

-- During the dark periods absolutely no light should be
+- During the dark periods absolutely no light should be allowed in.

 Cut out the males before they release pollen.